Grab a glass of wine, sit back and (try to) relax. Let’s take a virtual tour of Toronto culture — and its resilience — together.

 Now, in the wake of COVID-19 shutdowns, Toronto’s community is shifting its focus to the digital space more than ever.
 Every day there seems to be new ways to experience the arts, talent and attractions in the city from the solitude of your living room.

+Go on a sightseeing tour of Toronto — from above or on the ground.
 Hit full screen and away you go.
 Take a panoramic “helicopter tour” of the city.
-“Walk” around the base of the CN Tower, then check out the view from the top (even better: peek their live cam view).
+“Walk” around the base of the CN Tower, then check out the view from the top or do a scavenger hunt with their live cam view.
 Explore the stunning exterior of the ROM.